Michelle M. Marciniak: WNBA

-More significant was her extremely hard-nosed play on the court, as a nationally televised tussle with Los Angeles Sparks player Latasha Byears earned Marciniak a reputation as the Storm player that opponents least wished to foul.
+In 2003, Marciniak tussled with Los Angeles Sparks player Latasha Byears in a nationally-televised game.
 Byears intentionally threw a ball at Marciniak's face, and Marciniak, in response, charged the much larger and stronger Byears.

 Marciniak retired at 29 years old, after the Storm's 2002 season, to become an assistant coach for the University of South Carolina Gamecocks in the powerhouse SEC Conference, where she had played as a collegian.
-Marciniak served as an assistant on the staff of head coach Susan Walvius from 2003-2008.
+Marciniak served as an assistant on the staff of head coach Susan Walvius from 2003 to 2008.
 She is also an occasional color analyst for WNBA and National Collegiate Athletic Association (NCAA) basketball games on ESPN Radio and other media outlets.